Dre Campbell Farm

 8. Secure Pet Food

 Skunks are attracted to food in general, including that of your pet.
-Therefore, it’s important to make sure that you keep your pet’s food secured.
+Therefore, it’s essential to ensure you keep your pet’s food secure.

 9. Night Light

-Try a night light.
-These pests are nocturnal creatures [1], so their eyes are sensitive to light.
+Try a nightlight.
+These pests are primarily nocturnal [1], so their eyes are light-sensitive.

-If you install a night light in your yard, it might scare skunks away, especially if it’s motion-activated.
+Therefore, installing a nightlight in your yard might scare skunks away, especially if it’s motion-activated.

 10. Predator Urine

-So, when they catch a whiff of urine from one of these predators, it freaks them out and makes them think they’re in danger.
+So, when skunks catch a whiff of urine from one of these predators, it freaks them out and makes them think they’re in danger.

 They are also scared of dog urine and human urine.

-To use, soak some cotton balls in the solution and place them in areas you expect the critters to show up.
-However, you’ll need to reapply every few days or after it rains.
+Soak some cotton balls in the solution and place them in areas where you expect the critters to show up.
+However, you must reapply every few days or after it rains.

 11. Citrus Peels

-You might not think that citrus peels would do much to deter skunks, but they actually can be quite effective.
-Just sprinkle some around the perimeter of your property and you should see a reduction in skunk activity.
+So sprinkle some around the perimeter of your property, and you should see a reduction in skunk activity.

-You can also make a homemade citrus spray by boiling water and adding citrus peels to the mix.
-Let it steep for 24 hours and then strain out the peels.
+You can also make a homemade citrus spray by boiling water and adding citrus peels.
+Let it steep for 24 hours, and then strain out the peels.

-Finally, add the citrus peel water to a spray bottle and spritz it at problem areas.
+Finally, add the solution to a spray bottle and spritz it on the problem areas.

 12. Chicken Wire